Generic name: fexofenadine [ FEX-oh-FEN-a-deen ]

 Do not take Aller-Ease with fruit juice (such as apple, orange, or grapefruit).
 These juices can make it harder for your body to absorb this medicine.

 Avoid taking an antacid within 2 hours before or after you take Aller-Ease.
-Certain antacids can make it harder for your body to absorb Aller-Ease.
+This medicine should not be used at the same time as antacids that contain magnesium or aluminum.

 Ask a doctor or pharmacist before using other cough or cold medicines that may contain similar ingredients.